moves-rwth/nitwit-validator/bench/svcomp/artifact_Readme.txt.md

 ## Steps to reproduce
 1. Download the artifact.
-2. Create directory `vb_shared` and change to it.
+2. Create the directory `vb_shared` and change to it.
 3. Unzip the artifact and go to the main directory with `cd artifact`.
 4. Go to directory `data` with `cd data` and run `unzip sv-benchmarks-svcomp19.zip`.
 Then rename the extracted directory with `mv sv-benchmarks-svcomp19.zip sv-benchmarks`.
-This takes about 7 GB.
+This requires about 7 GB.
-5. Go to directory `data/sv-witnesses` and unzip `witnesses-2019.zip`, this takes a few minutes (with an SSD) and needs about 50 GB.
+5. Go to directory `data/sv-witnesses` and unzip `witnesses-2019.zip`, this takes a few minutes (with an SSD) and requires about 50 GB.
 6. Add the `vb_shared` directory to the VirtualBox shared folders in Settings.
 7. Start the `tacas20aec` VM and mount the shared folder to `vb_shared` as specified in a how-to file inside the machine.